 More about heart failure deaths

 Early deaths from heart-related problems are becoming much more common across the nation, especially for young Americans aged 35-64.
 In fact, about 5.7 million adults in the United States have heart failure.
-Heart failure is a condition where the heart can’t pump enough blood for the body, resulting in tiredness, weakness, breathlessness, and swelling of the legs and abdomen.
+Heart failure is a condition where the heart can’t pump enough blood for the body.
+This results in tiredness, weakness, breathlessness, and swelling of the legs and abdomen.
 One of the most common causes of heart failure is high blood pressure.
-Research has found that heart failure is more common in people who are obese or overweight because this extra weight puts a big strain on the heart.
+Research shows that heart failure is more common in obese or overweight individuals because this extra weight puts a big strain on the heart.